itajaja/hb/README.md

 # Hexa Battle

-a dungeon crawler written in react and typescript
+a dungeon crawler written in TypeScript using React and svg

 ![Screenshot](screenshots/1.png)
 ![Screenshot](screenshots/2.png)